yazz/VisualJS/README.md

-# YAZZ - Build tools fast for Kubernetes and OpenShift
+# YAZZ - A lightweight app builder for OPENSHIFT

 Demo - https://yazz.com/app/homepage.html

 - Build apps in minutes with drag and drop interface and code business logic in Javascript
-- One click deploy to Docker
+- One click deploy to Docker or OpenShift
 - Open source MIT license
 - Runs in Docker on the cloud or locally
 - Can be run as a Desktop app in Electron